asvarga/Slime-Simulation/NOTES.md

 # TODO

+- move to new repo
+- write some better random methods
+    - note that currently with multiple steps per frame, they'll all give the same random values
+- message passing (with commutative dynamical types)
-- message dispersal example
+- memo dispersal example
 - birth+death
+- environment interaction (pheromones or turing tape?)
-- blur
+- USER code

 # LATER

 - Frog and Pixels may update different number of times per frame
+- make it fun

 # OPTIMIZE